babblevoice/tino/README.md

 #### Development

-A development server listening at `localhost:8000` can be run with the command `python3 tino.py server`.
+A development live server listening at `localhost:8000` can be run with the command `python3 tino.py server`.

 ##### Options